© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Fishing House of Charles Cotton, Beresford Dale is a scheduled monument protected by Historic England under reference 1006110.
 View the official record →

-The Fishing House of Charles Cotton is a seventeenth-century structure located in Beresford Dale, Staffordshire, beside the River Dove.
+The Fishing House of Charles Cotton is a seventeenth-century stone structure situated in Beresford Dale on the River Dove in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006110.

 The Fishing House of Charles Cotton, Beresford Dale is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006110.